-Today we are going to talk about The Four Pillars of Financial Success.
-These are the pillars that we build throughout our financial lives, and it’s important to see every financial action we take as building toward one, some, or all of these pillars.
+Today we are going to talk about The Four Pillars of Your Financial Life.
+These are the pillars that we build, year after year and decade after decade, and it’s important to see every financial action we take as building toward one, some, or all of these pillars.

 🏛️ The Four Pillars

 💸 Pillar 1: Pay off massive debt.

 This is the foundation of your financial future.
 You won’t be able to build any of the other pillars if you remain in bad, high-interest rate debt.
 For many young people, the most significant debt they have is student loan debt, so we devote a lot of material to that topic.
 We also discuss so-called “good” debt like mortgages on primary residences and rental properties as well as “bad” debt like credit card debt.

 We will also be discussing maximizing your income and cutting your expenses (along with budgeting) in order to put as much money as you can toward paying off bad debt.
 This may sound like a chore, but it’s actually really fun once you start seeing your income going up and your debt going down.

 💰 Pillar 2: Build massive wealth.

 Once you’ve gotten a handle on your debt, you can start getting serious putting as much money as you can into savings and investments.
 This pillar is really fun too because there are so many interesting wealth-building assets that you can invest it.
 Here at Money Done Right, we invest in all kinds of assets, but the ones that we invest in the most are cash, stocks, and real estate, so we tend to write about these the most.

 Despite the emoji, I’m actually not talking about birthday presents here.
 I’m talking about gifts that will make a significant impact in other people’s lives.
 These are things like funding children’s college educations and giving to reputable charities.